Lahrenheit/EDOPRO-Skinpack/README.md

 or

-in user_configs.json or configs.json write
+in create user_configs.json and write

 ```
 {